 8. During the cocktail hour and the reception, I'll follow you around.
 Anytime you'd like a photo with someone, grab my attention.
 I love being your personal paparazzi!

 9. I'd love to help you plan your timeline.
 If you'd like my input, don't hesitate to email or call!

 If you've been to a wedding recently, you may have seen a sign from the happy couple asking for their guests to remain "unplugged" during the ceremony.

 And while it might seem like a strange requests to ask guests to put down their phones, there's a pretty good reason for it!
 You made a big investment in photography and I'm sure one of the last things you want on your wedding day is for my photos of your ceremony to be filled with obtrusive iPhones, iPads and relatives standing in the aisle with their own cameras.
-In order to help us do the best possible job capturing your wedding, we recommend asking guests to unplug during the ceremony.
+In order to help me do the best possible job capturing your wedding, I recommend asking guests to unplug during the ceremony.

 Above all else, I hope this guide helps make the process of planning your wedding details much easier and less stressful because I want YOU to have amazing wedding!
 I can't wait to see you soon!
 Thank you so much for taking the time to read through my Wedding Guide!